 Node 2 also provides a docking port for the Space Shuttle and

 the Japanese HII transfer vehicle, whilst it also serves as an attachment point

 for the Multi-Purpose Logistics Modules (MPLM).
 Node 2 is designed to be a

 working base point for the Space Station robotic arm, Canadarm 2.

 Harmony is a utility hub, providing air, electrical power, water

 and other systems essential to support life on the station.
-It will distribute
+It distributes

-resources from the station’s truss to the Destiny lab and, when added to the
+resources from the station’s truss to the Destiny lab and to the European Space Agency’s